 Buy frozen fruits and vegetables

 Frozen veggies like broccoli, peas, and spinach are always cheaper than fresh, and will last a lot longer too.
-Frozen produce is also always picked and frozen at their peak, meaning they’ll often be better quality than their fresh counterparts.
+Frozen produce is also always picked and frozen at its peak, meaning they’ll often be better quality than their fresh counterparts.
 Plus, they’ll last a lot longer in your freezer, and you won’t have to rush to finish eating everything or throwing out food that may spoil before you get to it.

 Make your own salad kits